Crockpot Cinnamon Applesauce

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Apple Butter Weekend has been a tradition in our family for decades.
-It’s one of my favorite fall activities.
-On the rare years that I can’t make the event, I make my own apple butter in the crockpot.
+Apple Butter Weekend has been a tradition in our family for decades and is one of my favorite fall activities.
+On the rare years that I can’t make the event, I make my own crockpot apple butter or Crockpot Baked Apples in the slow cooker.

-Oftentimes, there are leftover apples that didn’t get used in the apple butter recipe.
-Since the apples are already peeled and cut (thanks to this handy apple peeler) it would be a shame to not use them up in some way!
+Many years, there are leftover apples that don’t get used in the apple butter recipe.
+Since the apples are already peeled and cut (thanks to this handy apple peeler), I love to use them up in this 3-ingredient Crockpot Apple Sauce or in our Cinnamon Applesauce Bread, Apple Cinnamon Steel Cut Oats, or Apple Cinnamon Baked Oatmeal.

 As mentioned above, the ingredients are SO simple.
-Here is what you need:
+Here are the 3 ingredients needed:

 Step 1: Peel and Cut the Apples

 To get that smooth applesauce consistency, you’ll want to peel them.
 I know, it’s a pain.
-And honestly, if you plan to puree the apples when you’re done, you could probably cheat and leave some peel on.
+If you plan to puree the apples when you’re done, however, you can cheat and leave some peel on.
 If you do plan to make recipes like this or apple butter frequently, I’d for sure buy an apple peeler.

 In my picture below, the apples are cut up into small pieces.
 While this will help them cook faster, this isn’t really necessary.
 You can toss them in as normal slices and come out with the same result.